 Are you one of Scuba Travel's repeat customers?
 Over 60% of our customers trust Scuba Travel to book their next diving holiday, time after time.

-And we believe you deserve a huge thanks for your ongoing support over the years, which is what our loyalty discount is all about!
-If you have booked directly with Scuba Travel, on your 3rd full price holiday you will automatically be eligible for a loyalty discount.
+And we believe you deserve a huge thanks for your ongoing support over the years, which is what our repeater discount is all about!
+Travel with us again in either 12 months or 24 months and you will qualify for a discount.
 That's all you have to do.
 No forms, no numbers to remember, no fuss, just a good honest price reduction.
-We are always happy to offer discounts as described below but these are not cumulative and we do not offer further discounts on special offer prices.

 Few scuba divers realise that Truk is not the only place you can dive with Japanese war wrecks.
 Sangat, located in the Philippines, has plenty of coral smothered wrecks to dive, far from the crowds of other divers.
 This is a wreck diving holiday like no other.
 See the anti aircraft guns, cranes, warships and sub chasers all in one historical journey into the region's past.
 There are reef dives as well that will suit all experience levels with an abundance of bright corals and vibrant marine life.
 There are deep water penetrations to be made as well as caves to explore.
 This is a Philippines diving holiday at it's most secluded with the breath taking backdrop of the Calamian Islands to complete a magical recipe.